edab/mto_quiz/README.md

 # MTO Quiz - Ontario Driver's Handbook Practice Test

+## Disclaimer

+**This is NOT the official MTO test.** This is an unofficial practice training tool designed to help users prepare for the official Ministry of Transportation Ontario (MTO) G1 knowledge test.
+For the official test and current requirements, always refer to the official MTO resources.

 ## Introduction

-This is an initial iteration of a simple web-based practice test designed to help improve preparation for the official MTO (Ministry of Transportation Ontario) G1 knowledge test.
-The application provides an interactive quiz experience that simulates the format and style of the actual driving test, helping users familiarize themselves with the types of questions they'll encounter.
+This is an initial iteration of a simple web-based practice training tool designed to help improve preparation for the official MTO G1 knowledge test.
+The application provides an interactive quiz experience to help users familiarize themselves with the types of questions they'll encounter on the actual exam.

 ## How to Access